 Failure to receive a form from the Department of Revenue does not relieve anyone from filing and reporting their state income tax.
 Paper forms may be printed and completed by hand, or completed on-line and printed.
-The on-line fill-in form does not provide mathematical assistance or other prompts, but it does allow the taxpayer to complete return information and print the form ready for mailing.
-Filing your return electronically can speed up receiving your refund by 8 weeks!
+The on-line fillin form does not provide mathematical assistance or other prompts, but it does allow the taxpayer to complete return information and print the form ready for mailing.
+Filing your return electronically can speed up your refund!